SpineModel/spinemodel.github.io/index.md

 ---
 layout: page
 title: Welcome to Spine Wiki
-tagline: a free Spine Model catalog that anyone can edit
+tagline: a free Spine Model catalog to which anyone can contribute
 ---
 {% include JB/setup %}